laforge49/gemology/gems/facets/#InvertedClusterTagsFacet.md

 # #InvertedClusterTagsFacet

-An #InvertedClusterTagsFacet indexes the tags in all the ClusterTagsFacets found in that same Cluster.
+An #InvertedClusterTagsFacet indexes the tags in all the ClusterTagsFacets found in that same Cluster Gem.
 The #InvertedClusterTagsFacet holds a dict of the inverted Cluster tags, where the keys of the dict are the tag names and the values are dicts whose keys are the